Are you pregnant and experiencing back pain? Or are you wondering if there are things you can do to avoid discomfort down the line?

 As your baby grows, you gain weight.
 Your body is not accustomed to supporting this added weight, resulting in lower back pain.
 25-30 pounds is the suggested amount of weight gain during pregnancy.
 Gaining extra weight can increase back pain even further.

 2. Weakened Abdominal Muscles

 Your primary support comes from your core muscles, which include your abdominal muscles, pelvic floor muscles, and back muscles.
-Weakening in one area of your core results in additional pressure on the other parts of it.
+Weakening in one area of your core results in additional pressure and instability on the other parts of it.

 3. Loose Joints